 Call Our Experienced Texas DWI Attorney Today

-At the Wheeler Law Office, attorney Alan Wheeler brings his wealth of experience as a former prosecutor to aggressively defend clients charged with Driving While Intoxicated.
+At the Wheeler Law Office, our team brings a wealth of experience to aggressively defend clients charged with Driving While Intoxicated.
 If you’ve been charged with DWI, contact us right away.
 Our office offers a free, initial consultation where we will review your case and answer your questions, and flat fee pricing and payment plans affordable for any budget.
 Call us today at (940)-465-3178.
-We’re here to help you 24 hours a day, 7 days a week.
+We’re here to help you Monday through Friday from 8 am to 5pm.
 Don’t wait to get the legal help you need-call the Wheeler Law Office today.